FlavScents AInsights Entry for Methional (CAS: 3268-49-3)

 4. Use in Flavors

-Methional is extensively used in savory flavor formulations, particularly in potato, meat, and vegetable flavors.
-It acts as an impact note, enhancing the authenticity of cooked food profiles.
-Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and application.
-Methional is relatively stable under typical cooking conditions but can degrade under extreme heat or acidic conditions, which formulators must consider during product development.
+Methional is extensively used in savory flavor applications, particularly in potato, meat, and vegetable flavors.
+It serves as an impact note, providing authenticity and depth to flavor profiles.
+Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and food matrix.
+Methional is relatively stable under typical food processing conditions but can degrade under extreme heat or oxidative environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature